 A large part of the course grade is based on a research project.
 Students may work on projects alone or with a partner.
 Groups of three may also be allowed if approved by me.
-Projects must be research projects contributing new theory and/or applications to the networked dynamical systems community.
-The results should be a research publication suitable for a high-quality conference or workshop.
+Projects must be research projects related to nonlinearity.
 You are encouraged to come up with a project that relates to your research.